-Gina H. Kim Paralegal Helps With a Variety of Cases
+Gina H. Kim Paralegal Provides Services Focusing Upon a Variety Cases

 The various types of 'law' are extensive and certainly too much for anybody to ever fully know.
 Even judges with decades of experience will lack full knowledge of all types of law; and accordingly, judges usually assigned to specific types of cases where the type of law involved is familiar.
-Even so, judges will routinely expect representatives for the parties to perform precedent research and then provide submissions and present argument based upon the findings of that research.
+Additionally, judges often expect and require legal representatives to research precedent cases and submit summarized, and cited, viewpoints as arguments for a position in the case as per that research.

 “...
 I include myself among those who had never heard of the tort of barratry ...”